 With the advent of computers, it has become possible – even trivial – for individual users to declare Layout Independence and chuck QWERTY for a high-efficiency option such as Dvorak.
 Many have done just that, including well-known tech figures such as Apple patriarch Steve Wozniak and WordPress co-founder Matt Mullenweg.

 My experience with Dvorak

 After thinking about it carefully, I decided a few weeks ago to try Dvorak.
 I did this not so much because of the purported ergonomic benefits, but because of the increased speed potential.
-At a peak 80 words per minute or so, I am a relatively fast typist, but my speediest work is pathetic compared to that of accomplished Dvorak users.
-The Guinness World Record holder for typing speed – a Dvorak typist, naturally – was clocked at a peak two hundred and twelve words in one minute, and could sustain a blistering 150 words per minute.
+At a peak of 80 words per minute or so, I am a relatively fast typist, but my speediest work is pathetic compared to that of accomplished Dvorak users.
+The Guinness World Record holder for typing speed – a Dvorak typist, naturally – was clocked at a peak of two hundred and twelve words in one minute and could sustain a blistering 150 words per minute.
 (Needless to say, she was much in demand as a secretary.)

 The idea of being able to type at even 100 WPM, plus the ergonomic advantage, made me willing to at least kick the tires on Dvorak.
 I installed the layout, which is included with Windows, and ran through some training.

 My experience with Dvorak was, in a word, short.
 Although I pick up new things fairly easily, I had forgotten how many years of concentrated effort were required to achieve my current speed on QWERTY.
 Getting up to – let alone past – that level with Dvorak would have taken, optimistically, 40 otherwise unproductive hours – perhaps much more.
 Then there is also the problem of keyboard shortcuts such as Ctrl-X and Ctrl-C, which were designed for QWERTY and are not easy to do one-handed on Dvorak.